 Types of Drains

 A patient may require drain placement for various reasons.
-Often, they are placed at the end of a surgery to help eliminate any fluid that may accumulate within the wound.
+Often, they are placed at the end of a surgery or percutaneously to help eliminate any fluid that may accumulate within the wound.
 A common type of surgical drain is the Jackson-Pratt ® .
 Certain organs may require a drain to assist with the removal of their contents, such as foley catheters or nasogastric tubes.
 Drains may also be placed to help remove fluid or air from body cavities.
 A chest tube is a good example of this type of drain.
 Finally, if a patient develops an abscess, a drain is often required to help remove the infected fluid more quickly.

 Drains serve a very important purpose (other than driving the patient and his/her nurses crazy).
 The accumulation of fluid in the wrong place can have a detrimental effect on the patient’s health and healing (1).
 Excess fluid in the surgical site can cause significant pain as well as injury to surrounding tissues and organs (1).
 It can also increase the chance of infection (1).